google/ioweb2015/docs/API.md

 }
 ```

-If `Authorization` is set, then the response will come back with just the `token` field populated,
+If the `Authorization` header is set to a valid OAuth 2 token, then the response will come back with
-for use in the next request.
+just the `token` field populated, for use in the next request.
-If `X-Token` is set, then the response will come back with fields set
+If `Authorization` header is set to an update token, then the response will come back with fields
-for all the updated resources, and additionally the `token` field will be populated.
+set for all the updated resources.
+Additionally, the `token` field will be populated, for use in
+the next request.

 ### PUT /api/v1/user/schedule/:session_id